 We have begun the project to conserve and restore the rowboat Barbashela.
 The bateau was designed by steamboat Captain Thomas P. Leathers of Kentucky, who also oversaw its construction in the 1880s.
 Kentucky native Captain Leathers owned and operated the steamers Natchez, numbers II-VIII, primarily on the southern Mississippi River.
 He was most noted for a race he participated in against Captain Cannon and the steamboat Robert E. Lee in 1870.
-Barbashela was a gift to Varina Anne "Winnie" Davis of Biloxi, MS and the skiff was rowed on Oyster Bayou by the family's home at Beauvoir.
+Captain Leathers was called Captain Push because of his friendship with the local Choctaw, they admired him and nicknamed him after their famous Chief Pushmataha.
+Barbashela is the Choctaw word for "friend" and the rowboat was a gift to Varina Anne "Winnie" Davis of Biloxi, MS. The skiff was rowed on Oyster Bayou by the family's home at Beauvoir.
 When Barbashela is bayou worthy again she will head back to her historic home in Biloxi, MS.

 Image credit: Historic Beauvoir, Jones, 1921.

 Barbashela is an English variant of the Choctaw word for friends, and the hybrid bateau incorporates several unusual design features pulled from skiffs, dories and flatties.
 The rowboat measures just under 20 feet and is 4 1/2 feet on the beam, rather long and narrow for a river skiff.
 The dory type stern is narrow and the sides flare out at 60 degrees amidships.
 The hull is planked lengthwise and it has a very unique transition from a convex to concave shape from bow to stern which possibly reduces form drag.
-The hull shape is also slightly rockered from the last one third of the hull to the transom.
+The hull shape is also rockered at the bow and from the last one third of the hull to the transom.
+There is also rocker athwartships.
 The internal framework consists of slender wooden knees sandwiched by two ribs that form a truss.
-4 seats function as thwarts and rest on a sweeping stringer.
+5 seats function as thwarts and rest on a sweeping stringer.
 A thick sole covers the frames.

 The bateau was partially restored in the early 20th Century and was displayed at various times at Beauvoir in Biloxi, MS. She was originally rowed by Varina Anne "Winnie" Davis at the family home during the time frame of 1883-1893 and then subsequently maintained by custodians of Beauvoir through present day.
 Most likely it was repaired and rowed by numerous residents of Beauvoir’s Soldier’s Home.
 An informal survey of the bateau was conducted in 2001 by Russell Barnes and the bateau was then in generally good condition.
 Disaster in the form of Hurricane Katrina struck the residents of the Gulf Coast in August 2005 and the rowboat was severely damaged by wind, debris and storm surge.
 The hull was deformed vertically causing the beam to be widened.
-The entire port side of the boat is missing as well as the forward 3 feet of the bow.
+The entire port side of the boat is missing as well as the forward 6 feet of the bow planking and the stem.
 The starboard side and hull bottom are mostly intact although several sections of the forward starboard hull are broken off.
 The transom is partially intact as well as the stringers.
 Fortunately three of the thwart seats remain which will help determine the original beam shape.
-The hull pieces are currently stored on sawhorses in a warehouse without benefit of climate control on the grounds of Beauvoir

 Barbashela needs a little caulk but still wants to be a bateau.